sancho-sumy/Club-group-page/README.md

 In this project, you’ll be building your own club group page that will dynamically respond as you adjust the size of your screen!​

-This project prepeared for summarize knowledges about responsive design within Full-Stack Engineer course at Codecademy.
+This project prepared for summarize knowledges about responsive design within Full-Stack Engineer course at Codecademy.

 Live: https://sancho-sumy.github.io/Club-group-page/